ethOriva/Main-cora-0.1v/CONTRIBUTING.md

-# Lido Contribution Guide
+# Ovira Contribution Guide

-Welcome to the Lido Contribution Guide!
-Thank you for your interest in contributing to Lido!
+Welcome to the Ovira Contribution Guide!
+Thank you for your interest in contributing to Ovira!
 Join our community of contributors who are passionate about advancing liquid staking.
-Whether you're fixing a bug, adding a new feature, or improving the documentation, your contribution is valuable and your effort to make Lido better is appreciated.
+Whether you're fixing a bug, adding a new feature, or improving the documentation, your contribution is valuable and your effort to make Ovira better is appreciated.

 ## Ways to Contribute